Todd Seabaugh

-Raymond Todd Seabaugh (born March 1, 1961 in Encino, California) is a former American football linebacker who played professionally in the National Football League.
+Raymond Todd Seabaugh (born March 1, 1961) is an American former professional football player who was a linebacker who played professionally in the National Football League (NFL).

-Seabaugh was selected in the third round of the 1983 NFL Draft by the Pittsburgh Steelers out of San Diego State University.
+Seabaugh was selected in the third round of the 1983 NFL draft by the Pittsburgh Steelers out of San Diego State University.
 Seabaugh is best remembered for wearing Jack Ham's number 59.